 Escape the winter chill

 Although it may not be California’s hottest time of year it is still a destination to bear in mind if you are looking to get away from the chill of winter at home.
 Southern California definitely has something to offer if you are looking for a bit of winter sun – Palm Springs in particular would be my top destination for this!
 It is cold in the mornings and evenings thanks to its location in the desert however, in the daytime you can expect temperatures within the 20’s.
 The perfect climate to relax by the pool or to head over to Joshua Tree National Park for a bit of exploring.

 California is a good spot for whale watching year-round.
 Around this time of year, grey whales can be spotted during their migration from Alaska to the warmer climates of Mexico.
 Another bonus is that the boats have less passengers at this time of year so you are more likely to get a good viewing spot for any sightings.
 You can do year-round whale watching trips from both Monterey Bay and Dana Point, near Laguna Beach.
 Sightings of various species of dolphins are also common from the Californian coast.

 Experience a Christmas boat parade

 Christmas boat parades seem to be a huge deal in California.
-A tradition that has been continued for over 100 years which sees boat owners extravagantly decorating their vessels with Christmas decorations and lights before they are paraded around various harbors.
-Dana Point Harbour close to Laguna Beach and Newport Beach are just two of the many Californian harbors that take part in this tradition.
+A tradition that has been continued for over 100 years which sees boat owners extravagantly decorating their vessels with Christmas decorations and lights before they are paraded around various harbours.
+Dana Point Harbour close to Laguna Beach and Newport Beach are just two of the many Californian harbours that take part in this tradition.